First solo budget travel trip.

 Your first solo budget travel trip will be one big learning curve.

-No amount of planning and research will truly prepare you for your first experience – It’s going to be a crazy, unpredictable ride filled with incredible highs and lows.
-My advice for you?
+No amount of planning and research will truly prepare you for your first solo travel experience – It’s going to be a crazy, unpredictable ride filled with incredible highs and lows.
+My advice to you?
 Strap in and get ready for the ride!

 Your first solo budget travel trip will change you, it will teach you, challenge you, test you, push you, it will open your eyes, and at times it will even try to break you.
 Solo traveling, well budget traveling of any type isn’t always glamorous and rosy.
 There will be days when you question why you’re doing it, days you will feel lonely, times you will miss home, times when you feel down-right depressed; It’s just part of the learning curve.